 WRD 203 Style for Writers

 Permission to substitute an open elective for the second writing course may be granted based on a review of documentation showing superior achievement and/or professional experience in advanced, expository writing.
 For more information, please contact the First-Year Writing Program Office.

-- Transfer students who met first-year writing requirements at their previous institution through coursework other than equivalents of WRD 103 and WRD 104 may petition their college offices for a waiver or substitution of this requirement.
+Transfer students who met first-year writing requirements at their previous institution through coursework other than equivalents of WRD 103 and WRD 104 may petition their college offices for a waiver or substitution of this requirement.
 The petition should include a course description and, if possible, a syllabus.
-Petitions will be sent to the Associate Director of First Year Writing who will review them on a case-by-case basis and make a recommendation to the appropriate associate dean.
-Based on information from the course description and syllabus, a determination will be made as to whether the student a) should take WRD 103 and/or WRD 104, b) should substitute an upper-level writing course from an approved list for WRD 103 and/or WRD 104, or c) have part or all of the requirement waived entirely.
-LSP domain credit may be given for the content area of the course, where appropriate.
+Petitions will be sent to the Associate Director of First-Year Writing who will review them on a case-by-case basis and make a recommendation to the appropriate associate dean.
+Based on information from the course description and syllabus, a determination will be made as to whether the student a) should take WRD 103 and/or WRD 104, b) should substitute an upper-level writing course from an approved list for WRD 103 and/or WRD 104, or c) have part or all of the requirement waived.
+Elective credit will be adjusted accordingly to ensure that a student earns 192 credits for degree completion.

-- Transfer students combining excess hours with the Modern Language Option may do so as long as they complete at least one course (transfer or DePaul) per domain.
+Students may combine excess credit with the Modern Language Option within a single domain as long as they complete at least one course (transfer or DePaul) per domain.